 A student who has received a degree or certificate is not eligible for scholastic restart.
-The registrar is responsible for providing the necessary interpretations on questions not expressly answered in this policy.
+The Vice-President for Admissions and Records is responsible for providing the necessary interpretations on questions not expressly answered in this policy.

 WORKFORCE DEVELOPMENT SERVICES